okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 A distinction is only made when a new thread is created by the `clone` system call
 	- `fork` creates a new process with its own entirely new process context
 	- `clone` creates a new process with its own identity, but that is allowed to share the data structures of its parent

+Using `clone` gives the application fine-grained control over exactly what is shared between two threads.